jmadelaine/ts-guardian/README.md

 Parameter `t` is used to define the type definition for the guard.

-The returned function `input => boolean` is the type guard itself, returning `true` if the `input` parameter satisfies the type definition for the guard.
-For example:
+The returned function `input => boolean` is the type guard itself, returning `true` if the `input` parameter satisfies the type definition for the guard:

 ```ts
 import { is } from 'ts-guardian'